ddwwcruz/node-fanfics/README.md

     info.chapters // number of chapters in the story info.imgUrl // url of the story's cover image }).catch(function (error) {
-    // something wrong happened and the story wasn't })
+    // something wrong happened and the story wasn't fetched })
 ```